Working for RNIB means working towards a world where there are no barriers to people with sight loss.

 If your Application won’t allow you submit due to an error with the Personal Details section please contact the resourcing team via [email protected] and we will send you a Word format application form.

-We are looking for a Director of Fundraising
+We are looking for a Trustee to join us

 Our core beliefs guide how we act and behave as an organisation.
 These are the principles that enable us to help blind and partially sighted people from the moment of diagnosis onwards.